Abortion legislation changes

 - allowing a woman to self-refer to an abortion service provider

-- allows a wider range of registered health practitioners (eg doctors, midwives, nurse practitioners) to provide abortions (subject to scopes of practice and training).
+- allows a wider range of registered health practitioners (eg doctors, midwives, nurse practitioners, registered nurses) to provide abortions (subject to scopes of practice and training).
+Registered nurses trained in abortion care will provide early medical abortion using a standing order.
+Expanded practice protocols may allow registered nurses to provide other abortion care as per agreed protocols and training.
 Registered health practitioners will not be able to perform surgical abortions or prescribe medicines for medical abortions unless:

 - it is a health service permitted within their scope of practice